Penguins of Antarctica

 Chinstrap penguins

 An easy species to identify, this penguin derives its name from the interesting mark around its chin – like the strap of a soldier’s hat.
-They tend to be a noisy bunch and often one individual trumpeting will set off a contagious display across the colony.
+They tend to be a noisy bunch, and often, one individual trumpeting will set off the entire colony.

-Like the adelie, the chinstrap lives throughout the Antarctic Peninsula as well as the sub-Antarctic regions, with over 1.5 million pairs breeding on the South Sandwich Islands and an estimated 8 million pairs in total.
+Like the Adelie, the chinstrap lives throughout the Antarctic Peninsula and the sub-Antarctic regions, with over 1.5 million pairs breeding on the South Sandwich Islands.
+There are an estimated 8 million pairs in total!

-With the reduction of sea ice, chinstrap colonies are often replacing locations that were previously home to adelies.
-Though similar in height to the adelie at 23 inches (59cm) they tend to be slimmer at 8lb (3.8kg).
+With sea ice reducing, chinstrap colonies are often moving to locations that were previously home to Adelies.
+Though similar in height to the Adelie at 23 inches (59 cm) they tend to be slimmer at 8 lbs (3.8 kg).

 Chinstrap penguin, Antarctica